 My fly fishing story began at the other extreme, I learned to fly fishing by targeting wary wild brown trout living in pristine, crystal clear water.
-The difficulty was dialed up to 10 by the fact these trouts will frequently fish over and caught.
+The difficulty was dialed up to 10 by the fact these trout were frequently fished over and caught.

 They have seen fishermen before, and they knew what to avoid.
-Bad presentation, or an out of place movement could easily send them hurtling to their hides.
-To catch these trout, required close to perfection in not only the presentation but also the approach.
+Poor presentation or a sudden movement sent them hurtling to their hides.
+Catching these trout required close to perfection in presentation but also approach.
 Anything less will result in getting skunked.

 1) Always approach from downstream

 I will start with a basic one, trout face up current while feeding and while it is true they nearly have 360 vision, their ability to see behind is greatly reduced.
 This means. if you keep a low profile trout have a blind spot from directly behind.

-By approaching from downstream it greatly reduces the chance of being seen.
+Approaching, and casting from a downstream direction greatly reduces the chance of being seen.

 2) Try and approach in an unusual direction

 Most fishermen follow the same route when fishing a river, sometimes it is called the anglers highway.
 They walk there because it is easy and more open.

 Trout in heavily pressured waters do start to associate the ‘easy’ side with danger.
 So they tend to be more alert from that direction.

-So sometimes when targeting trout, it is worth the effort to bash up the less accessible side of a pool and cast from a direction the trout are less familiar with.
+So sometimes when targeting trout, it is worth the effort to fish up the less accessible side of a pool and cast from a direction that the trout have not learned to associate with danger.

 3) Walk a long way from the parking lot before fishing

-Many trout fishermen are lazy, they park their truck then walk to the nearest spot on the river and start fishing.
+Many trout fishermen, including myself, are lazy, we park our trucks then walk to the nearest spot on the river and start fishing.
 The trout nearest the cars are often the most heavily fished and are always on edge.

 Sometimes it is worth walking a mile or two upstream before fishing.
 That way you are targeting fish that have seen fewer anglers.

-4) Avoid fishing on the weekends and public holidays
+4) Avoid fishing on the weekends and bank holidays

-Trout fishing rivers are a lot busier on weekends and public holidays.
+Trout fishing rivers are a lot busier on weekends and bank holidays.
 Wary fish can be challenging to catch at the best of times, they become extremely difficult to catch if they have recently been fished over.

 Try fishing during the week to get the river to yourself.

 One exception is during major sporting events.
-During this, I have noticed many fishermen will rather stay home to watch the TV rather than fish the local spots.
+During these, I have noticed many fishermen will rather stay home to watch the TV rather than go fish.